 Although it’s not often noted, in hospitals, a complicated relationship exists between healthcare providers, the price of healthcare and reimbursement from CMS.
 Many providers chose to work in hospitals because they can just focus on care.
 Headaches about insurance payments, patients’ ability to pay and prescription costs don’t often clog hands-on providers’ bandwidths.

 Nevertheless, the HCAHPs survey brings the relationship between quality for patients and financial concerns to physicians, nurses, pharmacists and others.
 Improving patient satisfaction, partly through overcoming the social-skill challenges sometimes present in busy, science-oriented environments, is not easy.
-However, planning for consistent, clear and empathetic communication at a hospital-wide level goes a long way for patient satisfaction levels that improve HCAHPS scores.
+However, planning for consistent, clear and empathetic communication at a hospital-wide level goes a long way toward patient satisfaction levels that improve HCAHPS scores.

 Beyond Reimbursement – Communication on the HCAHPS Survey